 Designing Your Major

-Students are attracted to the Letters, Arts, and Sciences Degree for different reasons.
-Some of you enter as Adults with credits from an earlier college career that you’d like to put to good use.
+Students are attracted to the Letters, Arts, and Sciences associate's degree for different reasons.
+Some of you enter as adults with credits from an earlier college career that you’d like to put to good use.
 Some of you begin in a professionally focused major, but want a degree that is more broadly and flexibly designed.
 Some of you want to begin in a major that is unique to your individual interests or career goals.
-Whether you have earned an Associate Degree, have completed some college credits, or are looking to enter college for the first time, Letters, Arts, and Sciences may provide you the opportunity to design a program that touches upon several fields of study.
+Whether you have completed some college credits or are looking to enter college for the first time, Letters, Arts, and Sciences may provide you the opportunity to design a program that touches upon several fields of study.

 Here you’ll find worksheets to help you design your degree.
-Just click on the highlighted form for an Acrobat form.
-(If you need Acrobat, you can download the software free by clicking here.)
+Just click on the highlighted PDF forms.
+(If you need Acrobat, you can download the software free here.)
 Your worksheets will eventually be formalized in your Degree Proposal.
-Of course, you will work closely with your Academic Adviser during the entire process so that your Major will meet your needs and the Degree Requirements.
+Of course, you will work closely with your academic adviser during the entire process so that your major will meet your needs and the degree requirements.

 Building Your Theme-Based LAS Program

 Even interdisciplinary majors have a focus—a coherent theme or common thread toward an educational goal.
 If you’re thinking about LAS, begin with this worksheet.
 Brainstorm some answers and talk with an LAS adviser.